eugeneberta/RefineThenCalibrate-Vision/README.md

 # RefineThenCalibrate-Vision

-Code to run the computer vision benchmark in the paper "Rethinking Early Stopping: Refine, Then Calibrate".
+Code to run the computer vision benchmark in the paper "Rethinking Early Stopping: Refine, Then Calibrate" https://arxiv.org/abs/2501.19195.

 ## Files
 - `main.py`: Launch runs and log results.